Frequently Asked Questions

 How do you qualify for Bee Mighty funds?

-Bee Mighty supports children that have spent time in a Neonatal Intensive Care Unit (NICU).
+Bee Mighty supports children ages 0-18 who have spent time in a Neonatal Intensive Care Unit (NICU).

 Did my child have to be a micro preemie?

 Bee Mighty was originally founded for babies born under two pounds.
 However, through our journey, we have identified there are many children that need similar resources that were not micropreemies.
-We have opened our mission to include any child (full term or premature) that spends time in the NICU.
+We have opened our mission to include any child (full term or premature) that spends time in the Neonatal Intensive Care Unit.

 Are resources available if the patient was born at Carolina’s Medical Center?